 This is where the process of buying a house gets really exciting.
 Once you find a place that you really like, that fits your budget, and that ticks all of the boxes on your must-have list, you’ll want to make an offer.

-A formal home offer is submitted in writing.
+A formal home offer is then submitted in writing.
 Your written offer should include basic information about yourself (name and contact information), the price you are willing to pay for the house, and any other terms or contingencies.
 Your agent can help you draft the right language.

 7) Get your home inspected.